JoseCanova/JoseCanova/README.md

 now continue the tests.

 I am doing what i have planned to show tomorrow. but this weekend i didn't worked well as planned.
+And i know , it will not have "the show part" i know. but, as i said that i will try to reach a point that i estimated.
+Trying to reach it.

 Working fine. the change on format causes some problems. by the lucky i preserved the format.